 Next, fold each side towards the center to create the wings.

-To make the owl’s head, fold the top edge down as shown in the photos below.
+To make the owl’s head, fold the top edge down and glue into place.

 Put It All Together